Formulae in noncommutative Hodge theory: Pairings on Hochschild and cyclic homology

-We recall that a ($\mathsf{dg}$ or) $A_\infty$ category $\EuC$ is called \emph{smooth} (or \emph{homologically smooth}) if the diagonal bimodule $\EuC_\Delta$ is \emph{perfect}, i.e., split-generated by tensor products of Yoneda modules (see \cite{Kontsevich2006a}).
-It is not difficult to show that, if $\EuC$ and $\EuD$ are quasi-equivalent categories, then $\EuC$ is smooth if and only if $\EuD$ is.
+We recall that an $A_\infty$ category $\EuC$ is called \emph{smooth} (or \emph{homologically smooth}) if the diagonal bimodule $\EuC_\Delta$ is \emph{perfect}, i.e., split-generated by tensor products of Yoneda modules (see \cite{Kontsevich2006a}).
+An $A_\infty$ category which is proper and smooth is called \emph{saturated}.